RussellShelley/Energy_Analysis/README.md

 The benefit to Decision Tree Algorithms is that they are one of the most interpretable models, as they provide a clear representation of how the model works.
 Decision trees are natural ways in which you can classify or label objects by asking a series of questions designed to zero in on the true answer.
 However, decision trees can become very complex and very deep, depending on how many questions have to be answered.
 Deep and complex trees tend to overfit to the data and do not generalize well.

+Instead of having a single, complex tree like the ones created by decision trees, a random forest algorithm will sample the data and build several smaller, simpler decision trees.
+Each tree is simpler because it is built from a random subset of features.
+Random forest algorithms are beneficial because they are robust against overfitting as all of those weak learners are trained on different pieces of the data, can be used to rank the importance of input variables in a natural way, can handle thousands of input variables without variable deletion, are robust to outliers and nonlinear data and run efficiently on large datasets.

 ## Visualization

 We will incorporate visualizations into `Google Slides`, as well as create an interactive webpage.
 A working draft of webpage can be found [here](https://amylio.github.io/Project_Web_Test/)